drifterza/ansible-role-bgp/README.md

 ## Playbooks

-Example for CentOS using Bird 1.6.6
+Example for using Bird 1.6.x

     - hosts: servers
       roles: